 5. Chia Seeds

 Chia seeds are rich in fiber, calcium, protein, and antioxidants and can be added to smoothies or mixed with yogurt.
-It can also be used to replace bread crumbs in meatballs and burgers.
+It can also be one of the best healthy foods to eat, useful for replacing bread crumbs in meatballs and burgers.

 6. Flaxseed Meal